 Knowing about the wide-ranging musical tradition of the monastery, which started with Gregorian chant some 900 years ago, several choirs (with over 90 choristers) share a diversified musical heritage there.

-Apart from the two monastery choirs, the monastery parish has had its own choir, the Vokalkreis singing group, since 2011.
+Apart from the two abbey choirs, the abbey parish has had its own choir, the Vokalkreis singing group, since 2011.
 In 2016, Christian Stiegler became its director.
-Rehearsals are scheduled for specific projects; the dates are given on the monastery parish website.
+Rehearsals are scheduled for specific projects; the dates are given on the abbey parish website.
 The location for the rehearsals is Pfarrheim “Schiefergarten”.
 In contrast to the other two choirs, participation in the Vokalkreis requires no previous musical experience.
 In addition to folksongs from Carinthia and spirituals, simple songs in four voices from a variety of eras are part of the repertoire.

-JugendCantorey is the youngest of the monastery’s choirs.
+JugendCantorey is the youngest of the abbey’s choirs.
 Since April 2015, children and youngsters have come together to get to know its classical choir repertoire.
 They acquire a basic knowledge of music and are instructed in voice technique.
-This choir is the first step towards the specific fostering of young musicians at the monastery.
+This choir is the first step towards the specific fostering of young musicians at the abbey.
 The initiator and director of this choir, too, is Canon Meinrad Bolz.

 All the choirs are happy to welcome new members.
 Anyone interested may come to rehearsals at any time.
 Please check with the choir directors for more information.